EconLea/Beamer_SAFE_Template/README.md

 <details>
 <summary>Give me a ready-to-use template. :no_mouth: </summary>
 <br>
 Check out "MyTemplate".
-As the name indicates, this is a (streamlined) version of the template I like using - I hope you will, too! :heart_eyes:
+As the name indicates, this is a (streamlined) version of the template I like to use - I hope you will, too! :heart_eyes:
 </details>